-We have adopted an impartial feedback mechanism to address customer complaints and manage our relationship with them.
-The Client Satisfaction Survey Form and periodic interaction with key customers during service contract renewals not only ensure the Company's service records are clean but also enable product and service excellence.
+The Group has adopted an impartial feedback mechanism to address customer complaints and manage its relationship with them.
+In previous disclosure, Client Evaluation Forms and periodic interaction with key customers during service contract renewals not only ensure the Company's service records are clean but also enables product and service excellence.

-Doing business in this day and age means ensuring a client's peace of mind through data security and privacy is foremost for the business consideration.
-The Group views cyberattack risks as something to be reduced, if not eliminated.
-Information Technology ("IT") officers are sent for training to embed and upgrade their skills in handling cybersecurity issues.
+Doing business in this day and age means ensuring a client's peace of mind through data security and privacy is foremost for the business' consideration.
+The Company views cyberattack risks as something to be reduced, if not eliminated.
+Key to the Group's cybersecurity is its key Information Technology (IT) officers, which are sent for training to embed and upgrade their skills in handling cybersecurity issues.

-In the year under review, similar to last year, there have been no incidence or breach from malware, ransomware, hacking or other cyberattacks on its database.
-The Group's IT Department conducted its routine IT audits and has given the Group's assets a clean bill of health, including exposure to unauthorised software usage.
+In the year under review, there have been no incidences or breaches from malware, ransomware, hacking or other cyberattacks on its database.
+The Company's IT Department has successfully conducted its routine IT Audits and has given the Company's assets a clean bill of health, including exposure from unauthorised software usage.

-ECONOMIC (CONT'D)
+LEADERSHIP & ORGANISATION (CONT'D)